nats-io/nats-site/content/documentation/managing_the_server/security.md

 }
 ```

-A list of supported cipher suites is located here: https://github.com/nats-io/gnatsd/blob/master/server/ciphersuites.go#L21
+A list of supported cipher suites is [located here in the cipherMap variable](https://github.com/nats-io/gnatsd/blob/master/server/ciphersuites.go#L21).

 ### Client TLS Mutual Authentication

-If requiring client certificates as well, simply add the option `verify` the TLS section as follows:
+Optionally the server can require that clients need to present certificates, and the server can be configured with a CA authority to verify the client certificates.
+Simply add the option `verify` the TLS configuration section as follows:

 ```ascii
 tls {